 Hempsted Playgroup and Toddlers

 Quality performance management is essential in ensuring beneficial outcomes for the children and their families.
 It is also a crucial element in the role of the early year’s practitioner, for development, motivation, support and teamwork.
-Supervision is now a statutory requirement of the Early Years Foundation Stage (Department for Education 2012).
+Supervision is a statutory requirement of the Early Years Foundation Stage.

 What is supervision?

 Supervision is an instrument to help management of practice.

 To discuss issues, in particular children’s development and well-being.

 Identify solutions to address issues.